 Pearson Hall is the first of three new buildings that are part of a sweeping overhaul of the Upper Quad.

-The new Corps of Cadets residence hall on the Upper Quad contains 234 dorm rooms with study and lounge spaces on each level.
-The 101,422-square-foot building has five above-ground floors, a basement, and a room for storing the corps' cannon, Skipper.
+Pearson Hall on the Upper Quad contains 234 dorm rooms with study and lounge spaces on each level.
+The 101,422-square-foot building has five above-ground floors and a basement.
+It earned LEED certification for environmentally friendly design in 2017.

 James and Renae Pearson